-It stands solitary, this house of old times.
-Abandoned, disconnected from the warm hearts of human company.
-The weathervane high on the roof squeakily swings to north, chill winds flurry through broken windows, rearranging from corner to corner the dust of years; life that was, life no more.
+It stands solitary, this house of old.
+Abandoned, disconnected from warm hearts.
+The weathervane squeakily swings north, chill winds flurry through shattered glass, rearranging from corner to corner the dust of years; life that was, life no more.

-Once brightly painted whiteness mixed with striking beams of ebony, now dirty mud green hues taking over external walls, slowly pulling over a moss green overcoat.
-Terracotta chimneys still red as Mars, crumbling piece by piece, like cake secretly eaten.
-A glassless window, wide and gaping, waits for the curious stranger to rudely invade.
+Once brightly painted, striking beams, now dirty green takes over walls, pulling on a moss green coat.
+Terracotta chimneys, red as Mars, crumbling, like cake secretly eaten.
+An empty window, wide and gaping, waits for the curious stranger.

 Inside a maze of halls and deserted rooms, damp wallpaper curls, slowly separating from once proud and decorated walls, colour, glamour and chic.
 Extravagant ceilings, paintings in sky clouds, mythology descending in particles.
 An ardent creation, slowly passing.
 Psyche and Eros, fading lovers, leaving their glory days.
 And they too shall not escape dissolving.

 Chandeliers hanging high, no light to shine, no sparkle from tear-drop glass, just spiders spinning, tangled candy floss beds.
 A hushed breath of air circles, breathes on them all, chandeliers gently sway like pendulums tick-tocking seconds of time.